smdocs/my-book-notes/book5/part-1.md

 > Fighting with a large army under your command is nowise different from fighting with a small one; it is merely a question of instituting signs and signals.—Sun Tzu

 ####1.1 The Impact of People and Leadership on Scalability
+> Providing role clarity is the responsibility of leaders and managers.

   - People are the most important piece of the scale puzzle.
   - The right person in the right job at the right time and with the right behaviors is essential to scale organizations, processes, and systems.